In HP-Autonomy debacle, many advisers but little good advice

 Even if the bankers and lawyers escape any legal problems, they could suffer a reputational hit.
 The scrutiny could be particularly unwelcome for Perella Weinberg: the firm advised Japanese camera maker Olympus’ acquisition of British Gyrus -- a transaction that prompted investigations in the United States, United Kingdom and Japan into fees and payments made by Olympus.

-Olympus had hired Perella to execute the transaction, which included a fee paid to “advisers” of $687 million - way beyond the usual scale for a transaction valued at only $2 billion.
+Olympus had hired Perella to execute the transaction, which according to Thomson Reuters M&A database resulted in record bankers’ fee of $687 million.
 Perella was not implicated in the matter.

 Meanwhile, the most controversial banker involved in the HP-Autonomy deal, Frank Quattrone of Qatalyst, represented Autonomy and played a key role in getting HP to pay a high price.